jordanadrianoo/Git-Bash/README.md

 <img src="Git Pictures/First Repository Folder.JPG" Width="650" height="420">

 using simple change directory commands, we navigate into the "First Repository" folder.
 Once selected, we initiate a git repository using the following line.
+**note:** we use a backslash because there is a space in "First Repository"

 **To Initiat a new Repository, type:**